-WARNING: Do not obstruct ventilation.
+A WARNING: Do not obstruct ventilation.

-Your motorhome is fitted with a Fireangel CO-9XT-FF Carbon Monoxide Alarm.
-To activate the alarm, you will need to pull the disabling tab as shown in the above image.
+Your motorhome is fitted with a FireAngel FA3820 Carbon Monoxide Alarm.
+To activate the alarm, you will need to pull the disabling tab.
 For further information, please read the instructions for the alarm, which are available at the following location: